shihezichen/slam_docker_ubuntu16.04_env_build/README.md

 Install the docker
 -------------------------
-Download and install the docer 17.12 ce if you haven't installed it:
+Input following command to download and install the docer 17.12 ce if you haven't installed it:

 ```
 install_docker.sh
 ```
+Skip this step if the docker is already ready.

 Build the docker image with Dockerfile
 -------------------------